Hillhead Baptist Church

+The original church location is slated for redevelopment into residential units (as of 2026), with the congregation gathering meanwhile at the nearby Grosvenor Hotel.

 Geography

 Hillhead Baptist Church is located at 53 Creswell Street, Hillhead, Glasgow, Scotland, G12 8AE.
 Reflecting the church's corner location on Creswell and Cranworth streets the church's address sometimes shows as '53 Creswell Street and 30 Cranworth Street.'